 You can contact Mitch Hamilton at Mitchell.Hamilton@lmu.edu.

-Mitch Hamilton earned a B.S. in marketing from San Diego State University, an MBA from Clark Atlanta University, and a Ph.D. in consumer behavior from Syracuse University.
-Mitch began teaching marketing at LMU in the fall of 2012.
-Prior to his arrival, he was an instructor at Syracuse University, a market research analyst and he worked for a collegiate athletics marketing department.
+Dr. Mitch Hamilton is an award-winning scholar who earned a B.S. in marketing from San Diego State University, an MBA from Clark Atlanta University, and a Ph.D. in consumer behavior from Syracuse University.
+Dr. Hamilton began teaching marketing at LMU in the fall of 2012.
+Prior to LMU, he was an instructor at Syracuse University, a market research analyst and worked for a collegiate athletics marketing department.
 As a doctoral student, he capitalized upon a unique opportunity to be simultaneously trained in quantitative modeling by the marketing department and experimental design by the social psychology department.
-It was during his time spent with the social psychologists that Mitch discovered he was wildly fascinated by human behavior, more specifically consumer behavior.
-Driven by this fascination, he developed a healthy appetite for learning about the psychology behind consumption, and his research soon became a feeding mechanism.
-Over time, Mitch gravitated toward the “consumer-self” literature which offered a vast river of knowledge.
-And from this river, he began to carve out two streams of research: the self-brand paradigm (including: relationships, connections, and interactions) and the digital-self (which also considers image manipulation mechanisms that are unique to digital environments).
-Eventually, after an 8-year educational odyssey, Mitch finally returned home to Southern California with his wife, Chinyarai, and their daughter, Rylie.
+This experience helped Dr. Hamilton develop the socio-cultural lens through which he approaches marketing, as well as the triple-bottom-line (profit + people + planet) philosophy he adheres to in his teaching, research, and business practices.
+Over time, he gravitated toward the “consumer-self” literature which offered a vast river of knowledge.
+And from this river, he began to carve out two streams of research: the consumer-brand paradigm and the digital consumer-self (which also considers image manipulation mechanisms that are unique to digital environments).
+Eventually, after an 8-year educational odyssey, Dr. Hamilton finally returned home to Southern California with his wife, Chinyarai, and their daughter, Rylie.
 In 2014, the Hamiltons welcomed their newest addition to the family, baby Carter.

 Syracuse University: Ph.D., Consumer Behavior 2012